 Installing Prerequisites for Kubernetes Cluster Installation

 If you want to install a Kubernetes cluster, you need to meet the following prerequisites before you start your actual work.
-Below requirements are taken from the official website:
+Below requirements are taken from :

 One or more machines running one of: